ria-2511/Smart-Lifegaurd-DS/README.md

 * On the basis of certain threshold values it evaluate, that a person has a higher probability of drowning.
 * An alert is sent to the lifeguard along with the position of the drowning victim through the GPS.

-## Team Members and Their Contributions
-### (Batch COE-12 , Thapar Institute of Engineering and Technology - 2022)
-* Ria Soam - Front End Web Development for the Prototype (using CSS, HTML , BootStrap , Javascript) , Machine Learning Model to check Drowning or not , SRS
-* Saurabh Kumar - Front End Web Developement For the Prototype , SRS
-* Arpit Singh - Flask usage , ML Model
-* Manan Gupta - Front End Development , ML Model

 ### Detection System
 Used to detect people in danger of drowning through their heartbeats , systolic bp, diastolic bp and SPo2 values through a wristband which takes this live footage and transmits them to the database to be analyzed by our model.
 Live alerts are sent to the lifeguard for the people with irregular values and the ones who have high probability of drowning.